Astros Vs. Mariners Prediction, Odds, Pick

 How To Watch Astros vs. Mariners

-TV: SpaceCity Home Network (Astros) / Root SportsNet Northwest (Mariners) / MLB Extra Innings, MLB Network (National)
+TV: SpaceCity Home Network (Astros) / Root SportsNet Northwest (Mariners) / MLB Extra Innings

 *Watch Astros-Mariners LIVE on fuboTV (click for a free trial)*